 Few things rival the pleasure of setting out with your home and food on your pack to survive in the unknown well-prepared for everything.
 Many of my fondest memories are of evenings spent atop peaks, next to lakes or in idyllic meadows with just one or two of my closest people and not another human being for miles.
 And for the parent/adventurer, backpacking is the greatest in-dulgence.
 With my son still too young for most ski, snowboard, climbing, biking and other ad-ventures, our family backpacking trips have become sacred outdoors undertakings where I really can’t compromise my gear without jeopardizing my family.
+Here are some great items to add to your family camping checklist.

 Family Backpacking Essentials